Category: S

 👥 Population & Demographics

-As per the 2020 census, the town of Stockbridge has a population of approximately 1,947 people.
-The population density is 82.1 inhabitants per square mile.
-The racial makeup of the town is predominantly White, with a small percentage of African American, Native American, Asian, and other races.
+As of the 2010 census, Sebago had a population of 1,719 residents.
+The town has a diverse age range, with a median age of 45.8 years.
+The racial makeup of the town is predominantly White, with a small percentage of other races.

 🏛️ History